DukeRobotics/robosub-ros/onboard/catkin_ws/src/cv/README.md

 `launch`: Contains the various launch files for our CV package.
 There is a general launch file for all the cameras (`cv.launch`), and then there are specific launch files for each camera (`cv_left`, `cv_right`, and `cv_down`).
 Finally, we have a launch file for our testing script `test_images.launch`.

+`models`: Contains our pre-trained models and a `.yaml` file that specifies the details of each model (classes predicted, topic name, and the path to the model weights)

 ## Setup